 Registration and What You Need to Know Before Your Pet’s Surgery

+- We can spay or neuter kittens when they weight 2 pounds minimum, approximately 8-10 weeks old.
 Puppies may be spayed or neutered when at least 6 weeks old.

 - All dogs must be on a leash or in a carrier and all cats must be in a carrier.
 ONE cat per carrier unless kittens are less that 3 months old.
 Feral cats MUST be in a trap, not a carrier.
 If you do not have a carrier, you may borrow one at our clinic, call us at 971-267-2567 to arrange to pick one up ahead of time; there is a refundable deposit.